henrysky/astroNN/docs/source/neuralnets/callback.rst

 Virtual CSVLogger
 ---------------------------------------------

-`Virutal_CSVLogger` is basically Keras's CSVLogger without Python 2 support and won't write the file to disk until `savefile()` method is called after the training where Keras's CSVLogger will write to disk immediately.
+`VirutalCSVLogger` is basically Keras's CSVLogger without Python 2 support and won't write the file to disk until `savefile()` method is called after the training where Keras's CSVLogger will write to disk immediately.

-`Virutal_CSVLogger` can be imported by
+`VirutalCSVLogger` can be imported by

 .. code-block:: python

-    from astroNN.nn.callbacks import Virutal_CSVLogger
+    from astroNN.nn.callbacks import VirutalCSVLogger

 It can be used with Keras, you just have to import the function from astroNN